Basecamp Pro Tips

 Choose and Rename Project Tools

 Only using a few of the tools in a project?
-Customize the set up for each project by turning off the tools you don't need.
+Need to set up a link to an external service?
+You can!
+Customize the tools setup for each project by turning off the tools you don't need:

 Now that you've finished this guide, make sure to check out the Working in Projects guide as well as the Working with Clients guide.
 They're great resources for after you've set things up!